agriyakhetarpal/scientific-python-specs/spec-0014/index.md

    - Projects like https://github.com/samuelcolvin/mkdocs-run-code and https://github.com/JeffersGlass/mkdocs-pyscript provide integrations to embed interactive components.
    - As a JupyterLite site contains static assets and HTML files, it can be bundled and served alongside an MkDocs-based documentation website, with both separate from each other.
 2. [The MyST-JS project](https://js.mystmd.org/) also provides configuration to integrate with Pyodide and JupyterLite: https://mystmd.org/guide/integrating-jupyter#id-case-using-pyodide-jupyterlite
+3. [The Quarto technical publishing system](https://quarto.org/) provides [Quarto Live](https://r-wasm.github.io/quarto-live/), which enables interactive code blocks for Quarto documents via the webR and Pyodide runtimes to run R and Python code in the browser.

 ## Acknowledgements